Exchange Database Not Mount – Access Desired Mailbox

 5) Such as eseutil /r e00 /l ““C: Program Files\ MDB DATA” /d “C: Program Files\ MDB DATA”

-If you get Error Code -1216, mostly user face this event id error issues then it causes due to “ JET_ errAttached DatabaseMismatch”.
+If you get Error Code -1216, most users face this event id error issues then it causes due to “ JET_ errAttached DatabaseMismatch”.

-Then you need use Eseutil /i Command In Soft Recovery Case.
+Then you need to use Eseutil /i Command In Soft Recovery Case.

 Antivirus Interfering to Modify Transaction Log Files: Antivirus programs often have a clash with different essential components of a system and database.
-For example, if an antivirus program is designed to scan transaction log file, it might end up detecting some of the files as virus.
-Subsequently, the antivirus will modify or delete the flagged log files and cause database corruption.
+For example, if an antivirus program wants to scan transaction log files, it might end up detecting some of the files as viruses.
+Subsequently, the antivirus will modify or delete the flagged log files, causing database corruption.
 During database corruption caused by antivirus interference, these two error messages can occur:

-Event ID 474: Error message with this event id signifies page level corruption in Exchange database.
-Usually, this corruption is caused by page checksum mismatch.
+Event ID 474: An error message with this event ID signifies page-level corruption in the Exchange database.
+Usually, a page checksum mismatches the main cause for this error.

-Solutions If users have an updated backup of the database, they can format the hard drive and then restore the backup data.
-Otherwise, they can take the help of eseutil/P, eseutil/d, and isinteg –fix Powershell commands to repair Exchange Database.
+Solutions Format the hard drive and then restore the backup data.
+Otherwise, they can take the help of eseutil/P, eseutil/d, and isinteg –fix Powershell commands to repair the Exchange Database.

-Event ID 517: When the Exchange database corruption occurs due to missing log files, event id 517 may appear.
-These missing log files can be the result of human error or backup application.
+Event ID 517: When the Exchange database corruption occurs due to missing log files, event ID 517 may appear.
+These missing log files can be the result of human error or a backup application.

 Solution: To get rid of this problem, copy the log files and save them to another directory.
-Turn on “circular logging” to remove all the log file.
-Now the database should not have any problem to mount.
-At this point, users can switch off circular logging and backup the complete database.
+Turn on “circular logging” to remove all the log files.
+Now the database should not have any problem mounting.
+At this point, users can switch off circular logging and back up the complete database.

 Bringing It All Together

-As various reason can occur due to which exchange database not mounting and the user can’t access their mailboxes, so to fix it Exchange Administrator need to know the exact problem that can be related to the above-mentioned issue and use above solutions regarding Exchange database mounting.
-However, the causes of not accessing the Exchange Database issues can occur due to other issues, are not limited to the mentioned one and can be asked in Exchange forums for better solutions and to recover offline / dismounted Exchange database file from corruption without any interruption users can use the advanced software mentioned here.
+Here we saw what to do if the Exchange database is not mounting and the user can’t access their mailboxes.
+So to fix it, the Exchange Administrator needs to know the exact problem that can be related to the above-mentioned issue and use the above solutions regarding Exchange database mounting.
+However, the causes of not accessing the Exchange Database issues can occur due to other issues as well.